Super Eagles' World Cup Dreams Dim Under Eric Chelle's Leadership

-- Seyi Olofinjana warns that Nigeria’s lack of structure and identity is the root of the Super Eagles’ struggles
+- Seyi Olofinjana warns that Nigeria’s lack of structure and identity in football is the root of the Super Eagles’ struggles

 - Eric Chelle’s leadership continues to divide opinion as the team’s poor performances raise questions